 If you have any energy left and would like a moment to reflect and say your farewell to Oahu.

-I recommend taking a stroll across the street at Queen’s Beach where a popular seawall stretches into the ocean.
+I recommend taking a stroll across the street at Queen’s Beach where a popular seawall, called Waikiki Walls that stretches into the ocean.
 During the day visitors walk out to the end and watch the surfing and boogie boarders play in the water.

 At night it provides some drop back view of all the lights shine in Waikiki…it’s a memorable moment I promise you will enjoy!